 Version 2 of the classifier was developed by Anna Rafferty, Alex Kleeman, Jenny Finkel, and Christopher Manning.

-The software requires requires Java (JDK1.5+).
+The software requires requires Java (now Java 8).
 As well as API

 access, the program includes an easy-to-use

-building maximum entropy models.
+building models.
 Its features are especially suited to building

 models over text data, but it also supports numeric variables.

 Licensing.
 The Stanford Classifier is available for download, licensed under the GNU General Public License (v2 or later).
 Source is included.
 The Stanford Classifier code is dual licensed (in a similar manner to MySQL, etc.).
 Open source licensing is under the full GPL, which allows many free uses.
 For distributors of proprietary software, commercial licensing is available.
 If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gift funding.